-Previously, I was the VP Social Strategy for Radian6, a social media monitoring and engagement platform.
+I was the VP Social Strategy for Salesforce Radian6, a social media monitoring and engagement platform.
 My team helped our customers better understand the broader social business perspective that makes a platform like Radian6 so critical to their work, and empowered our customers and our own teams to stay up to speed on the fast-moving social media landscape.
+We were acquired by Salesforce in 2011.

 I’ve worked in non-profits and the corporate world for the last 15 years, and I’ve owned my own communications consultancy.
 My work has mostly been inside of smaller companies that work with larger companies, including many of the Fortune 500.